Mineral Potential Modelling and GIS Tenement Platform in the Cook Islands Exclusive Economic Zone

 - Preparation of acreage for tender.

 - Advising on exploration block size for allocation.

 - Determining areas to be set aside for economic and/or strategic and/or environmental reasons.

-- Meaningfully valuing the exploration acreage through using probability values to constrain estimations.
+- Meaningfully valuing the exploration acreage through the use of probability values to constrain estimations.

-Similarly, potential explorers and investors could utilise the model in a number of ways such as:
+Similarly, potential explorers and investors can utilise the model in a number of ways, such as:

-- Allowing for the identification of missing data in areas of lower probability that if collected could increase the prospectivity of an area.
+- Allowing for the identification of missing data in areas of lower probability, that if collected could increase the potential of that area for hosting polymetallic nodules.